SVMP/svmp-server/README.md

 1. In *config/config-local.js*, set the `tls_ca_cert` value to match your CA certificate, and set the `use_tls_user_auth` value to *true*
 2. Copy the client certificate *.p12* file to your device (Note: Android 4.0+ required)
 3. To install the client certificate, open the SVMP client, create a new connection, choose an *Auth Type* of *Certificate*, touch the *Certificate* button, and use the KeyChain system to install the certificate

+#### Using OpenStack
+To connect your server to OpenStack:

+1. In your config file, set the appropriate connection details within the `openstack` option.
+2. Currently, to support different screen sizes and resolutions, each device type that is used with the server should be paired with its own image.
+In your config file, add device types and their matching image IDs in key/value format in `new_vm_defaults` : `images`.
+3. Other VM-related settings in `new_vm_defaults` should also be adjusted to match your setup.

+#### Managing sessions
+After a client authenticates, they receive a session token.
+There are three config options for managing sessions:

+* `max_session_length` - How long before a session expires.
+Clients with expired sessions get disconnected and require re-authentication.
+* `session_token_ttl` - The grace period in which a client can use a session token to reconnect to the server without re-authenticating.
+* `session_check_interval` - How often the server checks active sessions to see if they are expired.

+#### Managing VM lifespans
+If a client connects and they don't already have a VM running, the server will create one on the fly.
+When a user disconnects, their VM becomes idle; after being idle for too long, a VM becomes expired and gets destroyed.
+There are two config options for managing VM lifespans:

+* `vm_idle_ttl` - How long before an idle VM is considered expired.
+* `vm_check_interval` - How often the server checks idle VMs to see if they are expired.

 ### Running the Proxy Server